-The Municipality of East Ferris is creating an Active Transportation Master Plan (ATP) - a long-term policy document that boldly leads East Ferris into a new era of active transportation.
+The Active Transportation Master Plan (ATP) is a long-term policy document that boldly leads East Ferris into a new era of active transportation.
 The ATP refers to active transportation as involving "pedestrians and cyclists" and activities defined as "walking and cycling."
-In doing so, it does not preclude active transportation by assisted devices or by other forms such as running and in-line skating.
+In doing so, it does not preclude active transportation by assisted devices such as motorized scooters and wheelchairs or by other forms such as running, in-line skating and e-bikes.

 The ATP sets out goals and objectives, proposes the development of active transportation facilities over 20 years, and recommends changes to related municipal plans and policies.
-It proposes an increase in the annual AT reserve of \$(tbc).
+It proposes an increase in the annual AT reserve from \$25,000 to \$100,000.
 This is the first ATP prepared by the municipality to advance its vision of a vibrant and healthy rural community.
-The ATP does not bind the municipality to specific investments, it is simply a roadmap to a future where every AT trip in East Ferris feels enjoyable, safe and convenient.
+The ATP does not bind the municipality to specific investments, it is simply a roadmap to a future where every AT activity in East Ferris is increased and feels enjoyable, safe and convenient.

-TASK FORCE

-A working group was formed consisting of expert walkers and cyclists: Rod Bilz, Denise Beaupré, Mike Burke, Shona Camirand, Tim Foster, Greg Kirton, Donna Maitland and Pauline Rochefort.
-The terms of reference were clarified and reporting dates established.

-SCOPE
+Task Force

-To define the scope of planning, the Task Force started at the beginning with questions such as :
+The ATP was prepared by a municipal Task Force that was co-chaired by Rod Bilz and Pauline Rochefort.
+It consisted of expert walkers, joggers and cyclists from East Ferris: Denise Beaupré, Mike Burke, Shona Camirand, Tim Foster, Greg Kirton and Donna Maitland.
+It was reviewed by the Municipality's Parks, Recreation and Culture Committee and approved by Council in January 2022.
+To define the scope of planning, the Task Force started at the beginning with questions such as:

-- Is this the first ATP for East Ferris? - What data exists on walking and cycling rates in East Ferris? - Does East Ferris have an existing network of pedestrian and bike routes? - Do the municipality's current policies, regulations, and road design standards take into account the needs of non-motorized road users? - Is there political support for walking and cycling in our community?
-If so, to what extent? - Should there be a specific plan for pedestrians and a plan for cyclists or a mixed-use plan?
+- Is this the first ATP for East Ferris? - What data exists on walking and cycling rates in East Ferris? - Does East Ferris have an existing network of pedestrian and bike routes? - Do East Ferris policies take into account the needs of non-motorized road users? - Is there political support for walking and cycling in the community?
+If so, to what extent? - Should there be a specific plan for pedestrians and a plan for cyclists or a mixed-use plan.